 Digital transfer of Super 8 film, 2010-2011

-The bride’s continual journey is reinforced by the landscapes themselves, with backdrops like the Grand Canyon, Meteor Crater Monument, Arches National Park, Mesa Verde, the Great Lakes, corn fields in the Midwest and areas around the Colorado Rockies.
-I’m interested in making a relationship between our culture’s ideas of marriage and some of the places that have a stronghold in our collective consciousness; parks, monuments, etc. that we deem worthy of protecting as part of our national identity.
+The bride’s continual journey is reinforced by the landscapes themselves, with backdrops such as the Grand Canyon, Meteor Crater Monument, Arches National Park, Mesa Verde, the Great Lakes, corn fields in the Midwest and areas around the Colorado Rockies.
+I’m interested in making a relationship between our culture’s ideas of marriage and some of the places that have a stronghold in our collective consciousness (parks, monuments, etc.) that we deem worthy of protecting as part of our national identity.

 Digital video, 2006

 This is one work from the larger “Parlor Project” that reveals some of the intimate interactions that occur within small neighborhood beauty parlors.
 Warmth, tenderness and nostalgia are woven into the spaces of these parlors, which are so often located within aged storefronts, tucked into neighborhoods, or hidden in strip malls.

 I am fascinated by the activities that occur inside these spaces – colors, objects and people who inhabit them and the unique intimacy that is framed by curlers, hairdryers, graying hair and the beauty of wrinkled hands.
 Within the seemingly simple act of the weekly routine of getting a roller set is a much larger impact of the interaction and relationships fostered here.